BLB Solicitors

 • the removal or filling in of a ditch;

-• the felling of a tree, plant or hedge (or parts of it) which have died, become diseased or which have become insecurely rooted and unstable, which is likely to pose a danger.
+• the felling of a tree, plant or hedge (or parts of it) which have died, become diseased or have become insecurely rooted and unstable, which is likely to pose a danger.

 Mike Hansom

-Recent Stories
+Recent Articles

 • Can a right of way be removed?